A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The system

-We also include a short lemma to derive a different relationship between $\tilde s$ and $q$ which will be helpful in the later sections.
-To this end, we first define the following useful quantity,
+This completes the proof. \end{proof} We also include a short lemma that establishes a different relationship between $\tilde s$ and $q$, which will be useful in later sections.
+To this end, we first define the following quantity,